alexandarristic/ecceAppChallenge2018/README.md

 As an additional side note, the primary sources of information on pharmacies and other healthcare facilities, such as emergency departments and crisis centres, were taken from the City of Toronto and Province of Ontario’s open databases, as listed above.
 However, additional information on the top-rated psychologists, therapists, psychiatrists, family doctors, community groups were based off of free, community resources.
 The above resources were geocoded using ArcGIS Pro and ESRI's world geocoder.

-## Video Development
+**Video Development**

 PACIFIC SUN by Nicolai Heidlas Music https://soundcloud.com/nicolai-heidlas Creative Commons — Attribution 3.0 Unported— CC BY 3.0

 Music promoted by Audio Library https://youtu.be/kbqmEJTr3nU

-## Limitations
+**Limitations**

 * Due to an open data constraint and irregular update schedules, data is current only upto 2016.
-* The data only cover 8 central Toronto wards and thus may not fully represent all services in the city.
+* The data only cover 8 central Toronto wards and thus does not fully represent all services in the city.
-* The 123 Survey is provided as an optional service with the results it provides varying due to subjective experiences.
+* The 123 Survey is provided as an optional service with its usefulness varying due to subjective experiences.

-### References
+**References**

 1. Smetanin et al. (2011).
 The life and economic impact of major mental illnesses in Canada: 2011-2041.
 Prepared for the Mental Health Commission of Canada.
 Toronto: RiskAnalytica.